-6. CONTINGENCIES
+7. CONTINGENCIES

-The Organization receives financial assistance from Federal and State sources in the form of grants.
+The Organization receives financial assistance from Federal, State, and local sources in the form of grants.
 The disbursements of the funds received are generally limited to specific compliance requirements as specified in the grant agreement.
-The Federal and State agencies reserve the right to review the scope of the audit and conduct a follow-up review if deemed necessary.
+The Federal, State, and local agencies reserve the right to review the scope of the audit and conduct a follow-up review if deemed necessary.
 Any disallowed claims resulting from such audits could become a liability of San Juan County Partnership, Inc..
 The amount, if any, of revenues or expenses which may be disallowed by the contracting agency cannot be determined at this time, although San Juan County Partnership, Inc. expects such amounts, if any, to be insignificant.

-7. OPERATING LEASE
+8. OPERATING LEASE

 San Juan County Partnership, Inc. has entered into a lease agreement with San Juan College for the use and occupancy of office space used as their administrative and program headquarters.
-The lease terms provide for renewal each year.
-For the years ended June 30, 2018 and 2017, the annual fair market rental value of the office is estimated at \$31,282 and \$32,898, respectively.
-The Organization also recorded \$19,230 and \$20,224 in in-kind rent revenue in 2018 and 2017, respectively.
+The lease terms ended June 30, 2019.
+For the years ended June 30, 2019 and 2018, the annual fair market rental value of the office is estimated at \$31,282 and \$31,282, respectively.
+The Organization also recorded \$19,230 and \$19,230 in in-kind rent revenue in 2019 and 2018, respectively.